-After being diagnosed with autism in 2015, I was inspired to share the unique sensory experiences of life on the autism spectrum through my art.
-I’ve had my works displayed in both fine art and community venues in seven countries, as I push for artwork to be experienced by a wider variety of audiences.
+After being diagnosed with autism in 2015, I was inspired to share the unique sensory experiences of life on the autism spectrum through my art and my writing.

 ‘Autismo 25’ is a body of mixed media works on paper.
 The work reflects on my autism diagnosis and the perceptions around this.
 The collection uses the Spanish word for autism; ‘autismo’, as it was created while taking part in an artist residency in Spain, but also acts as a reminder that autism is a global condition and something that affects people regardless of where they are in the world.